GSmithApps/hindent/README.md

   Hindent to treat the line's indentation where the `.` is rather than where the rest of the code (or lack thereof) is.
   Again, please see the examples in `/examples/example.hin`.

+## Execution

+The Hindent interpreter executes
+Hindent code by translating
+it to lisp then executing it using existing lisp interpreters/compilers.

 # Miscellaneous Thoughts